 - Degenerative diseases

-In the study, “Chronic Inflammation and Oxidative Stress as a Major Cause of Age-Related Diseases and Cancer,” authors Nemat Khansari from the Department of Immunology at Tehran University of Medical Sciences, Yadollah Shakiba and Mahdi Mahmoudi note that “many studies suggest that chronic inflammation could have a serious role in a wide variety of age-related diseases including diabetes, cardiovascular and autoimmune diseases.
-The inflammatory process induces oxidative stress and reduces cellular antioxidant capacity.
+In the study, “Chronic Inflammation and Oxidative Stress as a Major Cause of Age-Related Diseases and Cancer,” authors Nemat Khansari from the Department of Immunology at Tehran University of Medical Sciences, Yadollah Shakiba and Mahdi Mahmoudi note that “many studies suggest that chronic inflammation could have serious role in wide variety of age-related diseases including diabetes, cardiovascular and autoimmune diseases.
+Inflammatory process induces oxidative stress and reduces cellular antioxidant capacity.
 Overproduced free radicals react with cell membrane fatty acids and proteins impairing their function permanently.
 In addition, free radicals can lead to mutation and DNA damage that can be a predisposing factor for cancer and age-related disorders.”

 Put simply, free radicals damage healthy cells and lead to chronic inflammation.

 In April 2006, the Harvard Health Letter published an article titled: “Inflammation: A unifying theory of disease.”
 It began, “Research is showing that chronic inflammation may be the common factor in many diseases.”
-The Harvard Health Letter went on to say, “They [scientists] are beginning to work out how inflammation lays the groundwork for the following:” Coronary artery disease, diabetes, cancer, and Alzheimer’s disease.”
+The Harvard Health Letter went on to say, “They [scientists] are beginning to work out how inflammation lays the groundwork for the following:” Coronary artery disease, diabetes, cancer and Alzheimer’s disease.”

 Evidence suggests that grounding significantly reduces inflammation.